FC Schalke 04: 2020–present: Relegations and growing financial troubles

 On 27 October 2022, Thomas Reis was named as Schalke's new head coach.
 The first match under Reis, against SC Freiburg, was lost 0–2, marking Schalke's seventh consecutive loss.
 After the game, commentators like Huub Stevens praised the team for its better organization, compared to previous matches.
 Schalke finished the first half of the 2022–23 Bundesliga season in 18th and last position in the table, with just nine points to their name.
-Following a humiliating 1–6 against RB Leipzig on match day 17, the club noticeably improved, especially in the defense.
+Following a 1–6 loss against RB Leipzig on match day 17, the club noticeably improved, especially in the defense.
 Between match days 18 and 21, Schalke played 0–0 four times in a row, a new Bundesliga record.
 The following two matches were won, and on 4 March 2023, Schalke left the last place in the table for the first time since October 2022.

 On 19 February 2023, four people were seriously injured when a group of about 100 people, assumed to be supporters of Schalke's rivals Rot-Weiss Essen and Borussia Dortmund, attacked a group of Schalke supporters with baseball bats and screwdrivers.
 The incident sparked fears over the upcoming derby against Dortmund.
 This came less than three weeks after the police had uncovered a possible plot by radical Dortmund supporters, who had tried to hide razor blades behind stickers in the stadium ahead of Dortmund's match against Mainz.
 In 2014, the police had warned of a similar danger ahead of the derby, after razor blades were found in the stadium hidden behind anti-Schalke stickers.
 On 11 March 2023, in the 100th derby between the two clubs, Schalke played 2–2 against Borussia Dortmund, who were in second place at the time.
 This ended Dortmund's streak of eight wins in a row.
-The police have called the match "extremely peaceful" and drew a positive balance.
+The police called the match "extremely peaceful", which they attributed to the successful police operation.
+Media reports noted that several people had been injured by illegal pyrotechnics, with one woman suffering an eye injury.
+At least one man was taken to the hospital after an intoxicated supporter of the opposing team had bitten off his earlobe.
+On the final match-day of the 2022–23 season, Schalke lost 4–2 against RB Leipzig.
+They finished 17th in the league table, and were relegated again to the 2.
+Bundesliga.